scoulomb/myk8s/Services/appendix_internals.md

 Quoting [container engine](../container-engine/container-engine.md#kubernetes-will-deprecate-docker).
 > But as Docker produce OCI compliant image, those engine (contenaird, cri-o) will be able to run Docker image.

-Ineed the fact docker, podman produces OCI compliant image explain why those images can be run by Kubernetes using cri-o, contenaird and docker.
+Indeed the fact docker, podman produces OCI compliant image explain why those images can be run by Kubernetes using cri-o, contenaird and docker.

 Thus even if k8s stops supporting docker, k8s can continue to run image produced by Docker using contenaird and CRI-O.